 They say the delta of Egypt is where She gets her life.
 It may be true; but it’s not where She necessarily gets her freedom.
-I came to Kafr Elzayaat on my second trip as part of the election campaign, that I have been kindly allowed to join, in a bid to see a different side to Egypt while out here doing my research with street children; one I would otherwise not have access to.
+I came to Kafr Elzayaat on my second trip as part of the election campaign, that I have joined, in a bid to see a different side to Egypt while out here doing my research with street children; one I would otherwise not have access to.
 I took off on this road trip trying to see the delta with fresh eyes, uninfluenced by my awe of Upper Egypt and all the things it changed in me.
 But, it was hard to step back and embrace it objectively.
-I admit I am a product of what I experience and I had to remind myself often to make space within me for the beauty and pain that this place might reveal.
+I admit I had to remind myself often to make space within me for the beauty and pain that this place might reveal.

 The road was new.
 This road didn’t pass through the agricultural Egypt, instead, it cut through the desert.
-Unlike the air that was thick with human stories in Upper Egypt, the air here was thick of sudden death.
-Is was one of the most dangerous roads in Egypt, claiming a large number of lives a year.
+Unlike the air that was thick with human stories in Upper Egypt, the air here carried a guilt of sudden death.
+Is was one of the most dangerous roads in Egypt, claiming a large number of lives every year.
 Everyone knew someone who knew someone who died on this road.
 Mostafa also was not the same.
 The animated man full of stories of struggle and hope was tired.
 He was being pulled thinly across Egypt in different directions.
-He hadn’t slept for days, started taking painkillers every 12 hours and was starting to taste the sting of criticism as he gathered both supporters and critics.
+He hadn’t slept for days, started taking heavy painkillers every few hours and was starting to taste the sting of criticism as he gathered both supporters and critics.
 We temporarily swapped roles on this journey.
 But as soon as we arrived and our hosts welcomed us, I was amazed at where he gathered all the strength from.
 He was back!
 Optimistic, faithful in delivering his message and sincere in his support for the people he met.

 The man running for elections in this constituency was a character that filled me with such a strong compulsion to create a caricature of him or one of those flick books to capture how comically serious he was and how quickly he spoke and moved.
 You could almost see the ideas fly by in is mind and you had to be super quick to catch up with both his thoughts and words.
 I loved him and didn’t believe a word he said all at the same time!
-His optimism was endearing but his lack of awareness or conversation about anything other than now many votes he was sure of securing made me wonder if he was the best candidate for this part of Egypt.
+His optimism was endearing but his lack of awareness or conversation about anything other than how many votes he was sure of securing made me wonder if he was the best candidate for this part of Egypt.
 I felt we should have carried a responsibility away with us to take back and talk about, write about and fight for.
-This man was not going to give us the humanistic tour or answer questions about struggle and needs.
+This man was not going to give us the humanistic tour or answer questions about neither struggle or needs.

 The generosity we we’re offered in this home matched that of Upper Egypt and the food was delicious!
 We had already eaten and tried to explain we couldn’t possibly eat now but it was almost like those were words that did not make up any part of the vocabulary of an Egyptian home and all that was said was “That is not my concern”!
 So we sat and ate.